Amart85/dp-090-databricks-ml/Instructions/Labs/04a-running-experiments-in-aml.md

     ![Create Azure Machine Learning workspace](images/04-create-aml-ws-02.png 'Create AML workspace')

-##  Running experiments in Azure Machine Learning
+## Exercise: Running experiments in Azure Machine Learning

 In this exercise, you will learn to run experiments in Azure Machine Learning from Azure Databricks.